2 killed in shooting at Wisconsin casino; gunman slain

 GREEN BAY, Wis.
-(AP) — Authorities in Wisconsin say a gunman killed two people at a Green Bay casino Saturday night and seriously wounded a third before he was shot and killed by police.
+(AP) — A gunman killed two people at a Wisconsin casino restaurant and seriously wounded a third before he was killed by police late Saturday, in what authorities said appeared to be a targeted attack.

-GREEN BAY, Wis.
-(AP) — Patrons fled a Wisconsin casino after gunshots broke out Saturday evening, with one witness saying at least two people were shot.
+“Whether or not they all worked there, we’re still working on,” he said.

+The wounded person was being treated at a Milwaukee hospital, Pawlak said.

-The attack happened around 7:30 p.m. at the Oneida Casino, operated by the Oneida Nation on the western side of Green Bay.
-Tribe spokeswoman Bobbi Webster said “individuals” had been shot, but she didn't have information on how many or their conditions.
+The attack happened around 7:30 p.m. at the Oneida Casino, operated by the Oneida Nation on the western side of Green Bay, with the casino tweeting that an active shooter was on the scene.

-Attorney General Josh Kaul tweeted shortly before 10 p.m. that the scene “is contained.
-There is no longer a threat to the community.”
-He gave no other details and an agency spokeswoman didn't immediately respond to a message.

-Green Bay police and the Brown County Sheriff's Office told The Associated Press they had no details on the casino incident.

 “I know for sure two, because it happened right next to us, literally right next to us,” Yatim said.
 “But he was shooting pretty aggressively in the building, so I wouldn't doubt him hitting other people.”